jonathanw82/hello-django/README.md

 pip3 install psycopg2-binary

 We also need a package called unicorn or green unicorn whitch will replace our deployment server when the app is deployed to heroku.
-It will act as our webserver = pip3 install unicorn
+It will act as our webserver = pip3 install gunicorn

 make requirments = pip3 freeze --local > requirements.txt